-A Twitter poll on my page last week asked a simple question about tithing.
+A Twitter poll on my page once asked a simple question about tithing.
 After well over 1,000 votes (with 17 hours still left in the poll) the results were both encouraging and concerning.
-It seems that the modern church is still in a hot debate over tithing.
+It seems that the modern church is still not clear on tithing.

 For your consideration, here is a snapshot (with link) to the results and comments: